LPO Conducting Fellowship

 • Feedback from LPO musicians

-• Meetings with LPO’s Resident and featured composers
+• Meetings with the LPO’s Resident and featured composers

 • Professional development opportunities through sessions with LPO personnel, visiting artists and access to the LPO’s wide network of industry professionals